 Exclusion or control?

-Alternatively, there are a range of fruit fly baiting and trapping options available and while these are not difficult to use, they do take a sustained effort throughout the growing season.
+Alternatively, there are a range of fruit fly baiting and trapping options available and while these are not difficult to use, they take a sustained effort throughout the growing season and need to be implemented before fruit starts to ripen.

 Do I want that plant?